The ZhuZhus: Broadcast

 The ZhuZhus debuted on Disney Channel in the United States on September 12, 2016 as Polly and the ZhuZhu Pets.
 After the show went on a hiatus and changed its name, the first episode to air was "Zhu Years Eve/Lookies for Cookies" on January 7, 2017, and the show was added to the Get Animated! block.
 On August 29, 2016, Denise Petski of Deadline Hollywood announced that Disney Channels Worldwide acquired both multi-territory broadcast and on demand rights to The ZhuZhus in Australia, Austria, Belgium, Central and Eastern Europe, Germany, Luxembourg, the Middle East, the Netherlands, New Zealand, Russia, Sub-Saharan Africa, and Switzerland.
 The series aired on Disney Channel in Australia and New Zealand on February 13, 2017, Disney Channel in South Africa on March 6, and Boomerang in the United Kingdom and Ireland on May 2.
 The series was scheduled to premiere on YTV in Canada in December 2016, but eventually it premiered on July 4, 2017.
 Reruns in Canada premiere airs on Disney Channel and Disney Junior.

 Home media

 On September 25, 2018, Cinedigm released a DVD featuring all 26 episodes of the series named "The ZhuZhus: Season 1".

 Reception

-Emily Ashby of Common Sense Media rated The ZhuZhus a 3 out of 5 stars, stating "the series does well to stand on its own entertainment merit, but it can't avoid commercial tie-ins altogether."
+The series received generally positive reviews from critics and audiences.
+Emily Ashby of Common Sense Media rated The ZhuZhus a 5 out of 5 stars, stating "The series does well to stand on its own entertainment merit, it also is the sweetest Disney show ever, season 2 must happen and our 5 out of 5 ratings clearly proves that."
 Bruce Katz of Cepia feels that "the animation further enhanced the personality of the characters," and says that "they've captured the essence of what ZhuZhu Pets is all about."

 Media information

 Two online games are currently available on The ZhuZhus website called Tube Racers and Costume Couture.
-An app was also released on April 18, 2017 called The ZhuZhus: Zhuniverse, which is available to play on iTunes and Google Play.
+An app was also released on April 18, 2017, called The ZhuZhus: Zhuniverse, which is available to play on iTunes and Google Play.